 Wapplyzer - 19 applications

-A decent amount of software platforms on the site, with the most noteworthy being e-Commerce done through Magento (now part of Adobe).
-There’s basic analytics and tagging, though no other platforms you’d class as particularly advanced (or expensive).
+A decent amount of software platforms are on the site, with the most noteworthy being e-Commerce done through Magento (now part of Adobe).
+There are basic analytics and tagging, though no other platforms you’d class as particularly advanced (or expensive).